Monophthongization of diphthongs in Proto-Slavic: Dating

-Yuri Vladimirovich Shevelev dates the monophthongization of diphthongs to the 5th – 7th century AD.
+George Y. Shevelov dates the monophthongization of diphthongs to the 5th – 7th century AD.
 Zdzisław Stieber dates the monophthongization of diphthongs to the 5th or 6th century AD.

 Toponymy data

 By the time the Slavic migration to the Balkans began, the monophthongization of diphthongs had not yet taken place, as evidenced by the borrowing of the Latin name Poetovio as the Slavic Ptuj.

 Subsequent toponyms show the borrowing of the Latin [au] as [ov], which indicates the completion of the process of monophthongization of diphthongs by the time these names were borrowed, for example: